Stress tests made simple

 • A daily low-dose aspirin

-• Medication to reduce chest pain (angina) or the feeling of chest pressure
+• Medication to reduce chest pain (angina) or chest pressure

-If medications are at maximum dosage, you may be advised to have a coronary angiogram to see if your blockage can be fixed.
+If medication is not enough, you may be advised to have a coronary angiogram to see if your blockage can be treated.

 Care that’s made with you in mind